cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 CASB = Cloud Access Security Broker

-The use case I’m familiar with for CASBs is controlling SaaS access from corporate networks/devices.
+The use case I'm familiar with for CASBs is controlling SaaS access from corporate networks/devices.
 This can be extended to the management interface for cloud services.
-Similar functionality is apparently enabled by services known as “secure web gateways” (SWGs) and “software defined perimeters” (SDPs).
+Similar functionality is apparently enabled by services known as "secure web gateways" (SWGs) and "software defined perimeters" (SDPs).
 Exam Cram is implying here that at least some of these technologies can be layered in front of the relevant application / management interface on the vendor side or via a proxy (in which case the application / management interface would be restricted to only talk to the relevant application IPs)

-AWS apparently has a “marketplace” (sounds a bit like the Google Workspace add-ons “marketplace) that specifically offers integrations with security tools.
+AWS apparently has a "marketplace" (sounds a bit like the Google Workspace add-ons "marketplace) that specifically offers integrations with security tools.

-“Structural awareness” solutions (protections applied directly to resources/objects):
+"Structural awareness" solutions (protections applied directly to resources/objects):

 * Compliance / Best practices
 * Visibility / Monitoring